 Disassemble and inspect the tank cap hardware.
 The process used to cut the tubes may leave behind a rim that constricts fuel flow and could result in excess tank pressure and leakage.
-We have opted for be sure to pressure check and fill prior to installation in your model.
+Given the optional use of three tanks that we have opted for be sure to pressure check and fill prior to installation in your model.
 Every care is taken at construction, however sometimes a pin hole leak within the glass weave may occur.
 Checking this prior to installation will save cleaning and time for pulling the tanks back out.
-There were no leaks in our tank so we proceeded directly to installation.

 - Loosen the Philips head screw and remove the stopper assembly from the tank. - Use a small, round Perma-Grit rat tail file or a knife to remove the excess metal.
-You will need to inspect the ends of all tubes. - When finished, make sure to blow out the metal fragments and clean up any sharp edges. - While the components are apart, check the Tygon pickup line.
-It should be long enough to reach the back of the tank without being so long as to restrict the ability to move to the top of the tank when the aircraft is inverted.
-Allow a small amount of play to allow the tubes to stretch slightly over time. - You should also notch the vent tube with a small file to provide for continued air flow should the tube come into contact with the top of the tank. - Make sure the bends to the vent tubes have not restricted airflow to any significant extent.
-Also, check the Tygon for any nicks or cuts and secure to the tubing with wire ties before reassembly. - Reassemble and mark the tank for vent and fuel for later reference. - Once the tank is back together, it should be leak checked before installation in the aircraft.
+You will need to inspect the ends of all tubes. - When finished, make sure to blow out the metal fragments and clean up any sharp edges. - While the components are apart, check the Tygon pickup line for equal lengths in both saddle tanks.
+They should be long enough to reach the back of the tanks without being so long as to restrict their ability to move to the top of the tank when the aircraft is inverted.
+Allow a small amount of play to allow the tubes to stretch slightly over time. - You should also notch the vent tube with a small file to provide for continued air flow should the tube come into contact with the top of the tank. - Make sure the bends to the vent tubes applied at the factory have not restricted airflow to any significant extent.
+Also, check the Tygon for any nicks or cuts and secure to the tubing with wire ties before re-assembly. - Reassemble and mark the tank for vent and fuel for later reference. - Once the tanks are back together, they should be leak checked before installation in the aircraft.
 Connect extra lengths of fuel tubing to the fuel and vent lines and submerge the tank in water.
 Pinch off one line and gently pressurize the tank by blowing into the other, looking for signs of air bubbles.
 If the tank shows evidence of air leakage around the vent cap, tighten the Philips head screw and check again.
-If you have a stubborn leak, you can re-tap the inner plate for a slightly larger 6/32 cap head bolt.
+If you have a stubborn leak, you can re-tap the inner plate for a slightly larger 6/32 cap head bolt. - Additionally, you can connect them in either series or parallel (whichever is your preferred method) and use your field pump to fill the tanks.
+Leave them sit for a couple of hours and inspect to ensure no leaks are evident.